Sex, Life, & Hannah Excerpts

 To Be Continued…

-From Sex, Life, & Hannah: Summer Season (CHAPTER 22: GETTING PROPOSITIONED)
+From Sex, Life, & Hannah: Boss Summer of Sin (CHAPTER 22: GETTING PROPOSITIONED)

 “HJ, why are you getting involved with a man who has three kids with a woman he’s never been man enough to stay with and who’s been indicted on suspicion of embezzlement?”